 When a key is depressed, a negative pulse triggers the V104 Gate tube, which acts as single-shot multivibrator that controls the Print tube screen grid bias, to limit when the Print tube is allowed to activate the printer.
 Next, when the armature passes the coil of the depressed key, a negative pulse is sent to the T101 step-up transformer in the center, which inverts the pulse (see also signal timing).

 In the center of the diagram is the V102 Sharpener tube that receives the pulses from the step-up transformer.
-The Sharpener serves as a threshold to distinguish low and high pulses and its control grid bias is determined by the V103 Shift tube via the R119 - R122 - R123 resistor network.
+The Sharpener serves as threshold to distinguish low and high pulses.
+When V102 is not ionized, its cathode has the same potential as terminal W5, determined by the V103 Shift tube via the R119 - R122 - R123 resistor network.

 In LET mode, a low pulse is sufficient to overcome the minus 8 volt bias on the Sharpener tube control grid.
-In FIG mode, the voltage drop between terminal W5 and common makes the Sharpener control grid bias more negative, requiring a high pulse to fire the sharpener.
+When in FIG mode, the increased voltage drop between terminal W5 and common makes the Sharpener control grid bias more negative, requiring a high pulse to fire the sharpener.

 When the Print tube has activated the timing unit, the Repeat Cam switch disconnects the positive voltage at the Gate tube A-plate anode, turning the Print tube screen grid bias negative.
 This prevents the Print tube from firing successive pulses or stray pulses from keyboard or from moving rotor pins.